 Since 2005, when he joined New York’s beloved all-news channel NY1, Robin has covered national, state, and local elections, interviewing both Donald Trump and Hillary Clinton and traveling extensively with Clinton’s campaign.
 Over the years, as he chronicled New York politics, he’s detailed a gubernatorial sex scandal, chased down countless municipal corruption convicts and didn’t buckle after a high-profile political figure threatened him (ask him about it sometime).
 His work has won numerous prizes including from the Society of Professional Journalists (best investigative reporting), the New York Press Club (best political reporting) and the Associated Press (best interview).

 Josh has also drawn accolades for his innovative coverage of environmental issues, including his in-depth reporting after Superstorm Sandy, which killed more than 100 people in 2012.
-Robin was the first to report on New York’s multi-billion dollar resiliency plan, which is reshaping the Northeastern coast and city streetscapes with storm surge barriers and other measures to limit damage from harsh weather and rising sea levels.
+Robin was the first to report on New York’s multi-billion dollar resiliency plan, which aims to reshape the Northeastern coast and city streetscapes with storm barriers and other measures to limit damage from harsh weather and rising sea levels.

 He also received special praise for his series from the Netherlands, on ways the Dutch are preparing for the effects of climate change and the lessons their plans can have for other coastal countries facing environmental peril.